The Homogenizing Effect of Large Language Models on Human Expression and Thought: Language Models, Prediction, and the Loss of Diversity

-Yet these advances come with structural limitations.
-Because LLMs are trained to reflect the statistical patterns of their input data, which often overrepresent dominant languages, cultures, and ideologies \citep{vermeer2024,handa2025economic}, their outputs tend to mirror a narrow and skewed slice of human experience.
-This limitation is not only due to biased training data, but also inherent in the modeling objective itself: next-token prediction favors high-probability continuations, smoothing over outliers, and reinforcing dominant patterns.
-At scale, what begins as statistical mimicry becomes a generative force that privileges fluency, coherence, and central tendencies while marginalizing rare expressions, alternative reasoning styles, and culturally specific voices.
-The consequence is not just a convergence in surface-level linguistic form, but a narrowing of the conceptual space in which models write, speak, and reason.
-Critically, this narrowing does not trend toward a neutral center but toward a historically uneven one, shaped by the norms, values, and perspectives of English-speaking, Global North, and socioeconomically advantaged populations \citep{alvero2024large,hartmann2023political}.
+Yet these advances come with inherent limitations.
+Because LLMs are trained to capture and reproduce the statistical regularities of their input data, which often overrepresent dominant languages and ideologies \citep{schut2025multilingual,buyl2024large}, their outputs tend to mirror a narrow and skewed slice of human experience.
+This limitation arises not only from biased training corpora but also gets amplified through the training process itself \citep{wang2024bias}, favoring patterns that are frequent and easily generalizable while smoothing over minority representations \citep{hall2022systematic}. { At scale, what begins as statistical pattern learning, though capable of generalization beyond mere mimicry \citep{mccoy2023much,misra2024language}, becomes a generative force that privileges central tendencies while marginalizing rare expressions, alternative reasoning styles, and culturally specific voices. } The consequence is not just a convergence in surface-level linguistic form, but a narrowing of the conceptual space in which models write, speak, and reason \citep{schut2025multilingual}.